netobserv/network-observability-operator/DEVELOPMENT.md

 - Configures IPFIX exports
 - Deploys the flow collector pods, `flowlogs-pipeline`
-- Deploys the `network-observability-plugin` if using OpenShift Console
+- Deploys the `netobserv-plugin` if using OpenShift Console

 You should be able to see flows in OpenShift Console and Grafana.
 If not, wait up to 10 minutes.
 See the [FAQ on troubleshooting](./README.md#faq--troubleshooting) for more information.